-Buckwheat Groats (Kasha) with Vermicelli and Fall Vegetables
+Buckwheat Groats (Kasha) with Fine Noodles and Vegetables

-Buckwheat groats, or kasha, lend an invigorating texture and assertive flavor to this enticing fall grain dish.
-Think of this as a more colorful and contemporary version of kasha varnishkes.
+Buckwheat groats, or kasha, lend an invigorating texture and distinctive flavor to this enticing grain dish.
+Featuring colorful and crunchy veggies, think of this as a more colorful and contemporary version of kasha varnishkes.
+It’s a nice choice for a main dish for vegans at the Jewish New Year table, and a side dish for everyone else.
+Photos by Evan Atlas.

 - 2 tablespoons extra-virgin olive oil